vordimous/scmusictheropy/content/_index.md

     url: http://ser-amta.org/
 - type: featuresblock
   template: featuresblock
-  title: Importan Updates
+  title: Important Updates
   section_id: features-two-col
   component: features_block.html
   subtitle: An optional subtitle of the section
   featureslist:
   - title: Task Force News Letter
-    content: Something about what this is
+    content: Your task force members wanted to update you on the status of our registry bill, as well as our plan for this session.
+Here are the newsletters from our last two sessions.
     actions:
-    - label: Updates
+    - label: Read More
-      url: "/docs/community/media/"
+      url: "/posts/taskforce/"
   - title: Our Next Meeting
     content: Here are some details about the next meeting
     actions:
-    - label: Add to calendar
+    - label: Read More
-      url: "/images/testing.ics"
+      url: "posts/meeting20200926/"
 layout: home

 ---